Finding public records isn't difficult if you know where to start

 How-Do-I?
 This page is where we post some of the more common public questions on public records and information.
 It also contains listings of

 boards and commissions -- plus outside links to websites for

 File a Public Information Request.
 This is a formal process, governed by

 Freedom of Information Act) where the public can submit written requests for documents produced or maintained by county government agencies.
 It applies to almost every aspect of county government –but not police or court records.
 Those records are typically public but must be requested directly from the clerks of the various levels of courts.

 Go here for more information on court records.

 Government Transparency … We have a page dedicated to open government issues, such as the county’s budget, checkbook, public notices, financial reports and county projects.

-- If you are looking for court records, we have a great, free app -- Online Judicial Search -- that will lead you through three of our most used justice system databases with one search.
+- If you are looking for court records, we have a great, free app -- Online Judicial Search -- that will lead you through multiple justice system databases with just one search.
 Again, court records and police records can only be had directly from the agencies or courts that maintain them, but this app is mobile-friendly and very helpful in locating where you need to go for the records.

 Last of all, if none of these tools help, please feel free to submit a public information request and we’ll do our best to get you what you need or inform you how to get it.
 Feel free to submit your suggestions as to how we could make it easier for you.
 That’s what we’re here to do.